HOME PAINTINGS BY YEAR

 Valoy is an artist who looks at life and responds with paint and brushes.
 His work is motivated by a reverence for nature and the human condition.
 He has a strong appreciation for light and space, shapes and colors.
 "Now," Valoy says, "maybe I can build upon the great experiences I have had during the past 36 years and climb the ladder a step or two and make some more special things happen.
 If an artist stops improving, he's through."

-Home Contact Quotes Book Biography Influences Step-By-Step
+Quotes Book Biography Step-By-Step